 INDUSTRY (FEEDSTOCK): Various

 CO2 CAPTURE CAPACITY VOLUME: Initial phase of up to 11 million tonnes over 15 years (or an annual average capture rate of approximately 0.8 million tonnes per annum, Mtpa), long term target of up to 10 Mtpa

 CAPTURE TYPE / METHOD: Various, depending on processes but including amine absorption for post-combustion capture plus process by-product CO2

-NEW BUILD OR RETROFIT: Retrofit (the project proposal involves modifications to existing plants to capture CO2 streams)
+NEW BUILD OR RETROFIT: Retrofit (the development involves modifications to existing plants to capture CO2 streams)

 CO2 CAPTURE START DATE: mid-2020’s